 Accurate financial data processes lead to more relevant decision making and subsequently, higher organizational efficiency.
 Luckily, QuickBooks helps you check all the boxes!

-Before you subscribe to a version that suits your needs, make sure you’re well aware of important accounting principles.
+Before you subscribe to a version that suits your needs, make sure you’re well aware of important modern accounting principles.
 Here are some of those:

 1. The Revenue Principle